msalunina/aidl-2026-3d-semantic-segmentation/README.md

 The dataset has been downloaded from [Kaggle]( https://www.kaggle.com/datasets/mitkir/shapenet/download?datasetVersionNumber=1) web site as stated in the [torch_geometric](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/datasets/shapenet.html) documentation.

-The dataset is splitted in train,test,validation as shown in the following table.
+The dataset is splitted in train, evaluation and test, following the json splits found in the dataset.
+The following table shows the distribution of files for each object class.

 |        |  Air    |  Bag    |  Cap    |  Car    |  Cha    |  Ear    |  Gui    |  Kni    |  Lam    |  Lap    |  Mot    |  Mug    |  Pis    |  Roc    |  Ska    |  Tab    |
 |:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|